 TI, Abatement: What Does It Mean?

 A lot of tenants commonly ask, “What is TI and Abatement?” and it’s a good question.
-Tenants ask because a lot of landlords don’t typically offer it, and so its unknown what it is, but it is certainly available in every transaction.
+Tenants ask because a lot of landlords don’t typically offer it, so it’s unknown what it is.
+However, it is certainly available in every transaction.

 What is TI?
 Tenant Improvements.